wovo/cv/readme.md

 In 2001 I started as an independent, with a webshop and hiring myself out as a freelancer.
 The shop expanded, and the freelancing was replaced by fixed-price contract work, and a small assignment as lecturer.
-My main activities were with Microchip PIC, and ARM/Cortex micro-controllers.
+My main activities involved Microchip PIC and ARM/Cortex micro-controllers.
-I sell these chips (and related components), design products with them, and teach their use.
+I still sell these chips (and related components), and some products that contain these chips.

-From 2010 onwards my work gradually shifted from the webshop to lecturing.
+From 2010 onwards my work gradually shifted from the webshop ad freelancing to lecturing.
 As a lecturer, I really enjoy passing my knowledge and experience on to new generations of embedded software engineers, both technical aspects and the enthusiasm for the field.